carlosrodfern/blog/content/post/techdebt.md

 In addition to the degradation caused by iterative incremental development processes, there are challenges caused by technological inadequacy.
-Technologies that were beneficial in the past may now work against us.
-For example, some markup language that in the past where used for rapid development like Coldfusion or ASP, have lost favor in the industry.
+Technologies that were beneficial in the past may now be detrimental.
+For example, some markup language that in the past were used for rapid development like Coldfusion or ASP, have lost favor in the industry.
 As result, the browsability and debuggability is hampered by a lack of good modern Integrated Development Environment (IDE)